ship of theseus 2012

 Ship of Theseus Plot Overview

-This Anand Gandhi venture focuses on three distinct people — a blind photographer named Aaliya, a monk who advocates for animal rights (Maitreya), and Navin, a charismatic stockbroker whose life takes an unexpected turn when he undergoes a kidney transplant.
+This Anand Gandhi venture focuses on three distinct people: a photographer named Aaliya, a monk who advocated for animal rights (Maitreya), and Navin, a charismatic stockbroker whose life takes an unexpected turn when he undergoes a kidney transplant.

-As the three of them go through life and come face to face with some unexpected challenges, their ideas about identity, virtues, morality, and interconnectedness in today’s world turn upside down.
+As the three of them go through life and come face to face with some unexpected challenges, their entire notions of identity, virtues, morality, and interconnectedness in today’s world turn upside down.

-- With each character’s arc, the stakes get more intense, nudging the audience into a more emotional state that forces them to challenge their own preconceived notions.
+1. With each character, the stakes get more intense, causing the audience to truly ponder over the circumstances and challenge their own preconceived notions.

 What Happens to Aaliya?

-Aaliya, upon getting her eyesight back, starts feeling like she is taking mediocre photos.
+Aaliya, upon getting her eyesight back, but then she starts feeling like she is taking mediocre photos.

 In a weird way, being blind was her superpower — at least in her head.
 She thinks it was because, not in spite, of her disability that people resonated with her art.